 For these parameters, E = 1,800 gpm.
 Thus, the required cooling is achieved by just 1.2% evaporation of the recirculating water, with 20% sensible heat transfer.

-A critical aspect of cooling tower operation and cooling water treatment is that evaporation causes an increase in dissolved and suspended solids concentrations.
+Evaporation in cooling towers raises the concentration of dissolved and suspended solids.
 The common vernacular in the industry for the concentration factor is cycles of concentration (COC).
 COC can be monitored by comparing the levels of a very soluble ion, such as chloride, in the recirculating (R) water and makeup (MU).
 However, this procedure requires laboratory analyses.
 A typical substitute is online-specific conductivity monitoring of the two streams, which can be programmed to automatically bleed off some recirculating water when it becomes too concentrated.
 A common COC range is 4 to 6.
 The water savings by increasing blowdown beyond this range become minimal, as the graph below clearly shows.

 BD = E/(COC – 1) | Eq.
 6-2